Sup2point0/Assort/Yu-Gi-Oh!/psssccct.md

   </tr>
 </table>

-And imagine that across almost every card, even several times in the same card. *So* much space saved.
+And imagine that across almost every card, even several times in the same card.
 But y’know what would make *even more* of a difference?

 ### Turnly Restrictions
 Once per turn clauses.
 Seriously.
-Almost every single modern Yu-Gi-Oh card will have these, potentially even multiple, like with [Spright](https://yugipedia.com/wiki/Spright) or [Primeval Planet Perlereino](https://yugipedia.com/wiki/Primeval_Planet_Perlereino).
+Almost every single modern Yu-Gi-Oh card will have these – potentially even multiple, like with [Spright](https://yugipedia.com/wiki/Spright) Monsters or [Primeval Planet Perlereino](https://yugipedia.com/wiki/Primeval_Planet_Perlereino).

-Now, there are different kinds of once per turn restrictions, so only the 3 most common are simplyzen, for the sake of avoiding confusion. `you can only use this effect of [...] once per turn` (usually written after the resolution and other conditions of the effect) now becomes a `[HOPT]` modifyzer before the start of the effect, like so:
+Now, there are different kinds of once per turn restrictions, so only the 2 most common are simplyzen, for the sake of avoiding confusion. `you can only use this effect of {...} once per turn` (note `use` instead of `activate`), usually written after the resolution and other conditions of the effect, now becomes a `[HOPT]` modifyzer before the start of the effect, like so:

 <table>
   <tr>